 Typical Functions of This Career

 There is a motto in the law that the power to tax is the power to destroy.
-Tax consultants help determine the optimal level of taxation; they help devise plans or strategies to affect tax burdens.
-They help maximize deductions and credits.
-They use expertise to identify high tax bracket items that can move to lower brackets.
-They can develop plans to defer taxes and drive them to future years.
+A tax advisor or consultant can help determine the optimal level of taxation and they help devise plans or strategies to affect tax burdens.
+They engage in tax preparation, ensure tax compliance, help maximize deductions and credits, lower tax liability, and identify high tax bracket items that can move to lower brackets.
+They use tax planning to defer taxes and drive them to future years to make real, long-term changes within a company and improve their financial situation.
+And they make sure that anything you do in terms of lowering your tax burden is done well and is completely legal so you don't end up in court.
+They must have excellent communication skills in order to explain complex issues to those without specialized knowledge and non-tax professionals.

-Tax consultants may specialize in particular areas of tax law such as counseling businesses or working with non-profit organizations.
-Some major areas of tax consulting include the below-listed areas.
+These consultants may specialize in particular areas of the law such as counseling businesses or working with non-profit organizations.
+Aditionally, consultants may still work with an accounting firm so that they have the backing and support of a group of other legal or tax profesionals.
+Some major areas of consulting on taxes include the below-listed areas.

 Trial and Evidence experts

-Tax consultants can serve as experts in court and administrative proceedings to defend their advice and to offer objective exert evidence on a tax subject.
+Consultants in this field can serve as experts in court and administrative proceedings to defend their advice and to offer objective exert evidence on federal taxes, income tax returns, tax liability, or other similar subjects.

 Engineering/Research Tax Consultation

-The federal, state and local laws contain many incentives to promote engineering and technological development and innovation.
-These types of financial and tax incentives play an essential role in the ongoing growth and development of local, regional, and national economic growth initiatives.
-The core elements of the public incentives to private action involve taxes, tax credits, and tax reductions, and tax- free loans, grants, and other types of income.
+The federal, state, and local laws contain many incentives to promote engineering and technological development and innovation in the market.
+These types of financial and tax incentives play an essential role in the ongoing growth and development of local, regional, and national economic growth initiatives but heir content can be difficult to understand.
+The core elements of the public incentives to private action involve taxes, tax credits, tax reductions, and tax-free loans, grants, and other types of income.

 Sales and Use Taxes

-For some classes f businesses, expenditures for purchases constitute a major economic activity.
-Tax consultants advise such clients on ways to reduce and avoid taxation on goods, materials, equipment, and services that they get by purchases that may be subject to sales taxes or use fees.
+For some classes of businesses, expenditures for purchases constitute a major economic activity.
+Tax specialists advise such clients on ways to reduce and avoid excess taxation on a number of goods, materials, equipment, and services that they get with purchases that may be subject to sales taxes or use fees.

 Businesses and corporations must pay taxes on their earnings and tax consultants provide critical expertise to develop and carry out strategies to minimize taxation and maximize income.
-The tax laws at various times have levied higher rates in certain classes of income than in others such as capital gains.
-Tax consultants provide specific and technical guidance on obtaining the best, permissible tax treatment of business and corporate income.
+The laws on taxation have, at various times, levied higher rates in certain classes of income than on others, such as capital gains.
+These consultants provide specific and technical guidance on obtaining the best, permissible tax treatment of business and corporate income.

 Estate Taxes and Planning

-Tax consultants play a critical role I estate planning they can advise on the use of trusts and other tax deferral and avoidance strategies.
-In this area, tax consultants must work with federal law as we as the laws of one or more states to provide comprehensive planning advice.
+Consultants play a critical role in estate planning and they can advise on the use of trusts and other tax deferral and avoidance strategies.
+In this area, they must work with federal law as we as the laws of one or more states to provide comprehensive planning advice.

-In administration, tax consultants can work with or for the federal state and local units of government that oversee or enforce tax laws.
-The range of titles and functions that tax consultants occupy in public service is broad and extensive.
-Government functions involving tax assessments, collections, appeals, and litigation require tax consultant expertise.
-Tax consultants can serve as advisors, economic advisors, and counselors in government fictions like revenue, treasury, and fiscal management.
+In an administration, tax consultants can work with or for the federal, state, or local units of government that oversee or enforce the laws governing international tax, income taxes, etc. and the tax obligations of those under their purview.
+The range of titles and functions that these consultants occupy in public service is broad and extensive.
+Government functions involving tax assessments, collections, appeals, and litigation require their expertise.
+Consultants can serve as advisors, economic advisors, and counselors in government fictions like revenue, treasury, and fiscal management.

 Legislation that interprets public policy needs tax expertise.
 New rules and regulations do not exist in a vacuum, and they require careful integration and avoidance of conflicts and confusion.
 Perhaps the most important contribution of tax experts in the legislative process is in communications.
 One must have a thorough understanding of past and present tax laws to provide clear and transparent presentations of a new policy or policy changes.
 Communication is a key role of the tax consultant, and this applies in the realm of public employment.